 Most major currencies are free-floating vis-à-vis other currencies, except the renminbi.
 China's low renminbi policy may stimulate its economy and reduce unemployment.
 For example, Gylfason and Schmid (1983) showed that devaluation has positive output effects in a study of ten countries.
-While currency devaluation raises a country's trade surplus temporarily, reserves cannot grow indefinitely in a stationary equilibrium.
-Since reserves are bought and sold at different exchange rates.
+While currency devaluation raises a country's trade surplus temporarily, any foreign currency reserve so accumulated must be used up eventually, and sold at different exchange rates.
 Hence, the central bank may suffer losses from such intervention.